 Please contact firstname.lastname@example.org for questions concerning this process.

 Cultural Immersion Housing

-Cultural immersion housing is for international and domestic students who want to live together and focus on a cultural exchange and programming around the same theme.
-This is located on J-street in the Olde apartments.
-You must currently live on campus to apply.
-Applications are accepted every spring as a part of the room selection process.
+Cultural immersion housing is designed for international and domestic students who want to live together and focus on a cultural exchange and programming around the same theme.
+This housing option is still in development so stay tuned for more details to come!

 PREP Housing (Purchase Residence Extension Program)

 PREP housing is an option that provides housing over breaks when the college residential facilities are closed.
 There is an additional cost associated with all types of PREP housing.
 You do not need to fill a group roster, you may sign up by space.
 The PREP options and locations currently available are:

 All spaces in Alumni Village are apartment singles.
 You can either sign up for full-year PREP (May–May) or academic-year PREP (Aug.–May).
 You will be assigned an apartment, matching academic-year PREP together and full-year PREP together.
 We cannot guarantee apartment-mate preferences.

 There are two types of housing types located within the Olde PREP option.
 There is a 4-person apartment option (comprised of one double and two single rooms) and also an 8-person duplex apartment option.